ProgrammerTurtle/tothemoontogether/README.md

-# CameraModule
+# The Rebel Path

-Self contained 3" high power rocket camera module.
+High power and high performance head end for a 3" amateur rocket.